 - Why Apple Has Not Removed the Notch from the iPhone Yet?

-Do you think Apple should go completely portless in future?
-Share your feedback with us on Facebook, Twitter, and Instagram.
-Leave your responses in the Comments section and don’t forget to download our iOS app to read other editorials.
+Do you think Apple should go completely portless in the future?
+Leave your responses in the comments section.

 Mehak has a master’s degree in communication and over ten years of writing experience.
 Her passion for technology and Apple products led her to iGeeksBlog, where she specializes in writing product roundups and app recommendations for fellow Apple users.
 When not typing away on her MacBook Pro, she loves being lost in a book or out exploring the world.